 On the Constituent matching tab under Configure options, use the threshold settings to define three percentage ranges or "thresholds" for match confidences that determine when incoming records are matches, possible matches, or not matches based on their match scores.
 Match confidence compares field values from the new record with existing records and assigns match scores for fields weighted by field type.
 Match confidence is calculated based on the degree of similarity between the first names, last/organization names, middle names, suffixes, titles, addresses, and zip codes.
-For more information about how match confidence scores are calculated, see the Administration Guide.
+For more information about how match confidence scores are calculated, see the Constituent Duplicates and Merge Tasks Guide.

-Note: The Constituent matching tab is available for these batch template types: Constituent Update, Membership Dues, Enhanced Revenue, Revenue, Revenue Update, and Sponsor.
+Note: The Constituent matching tab is available for Constituent Update, Membership Dues, or Enhanced Revenue batch templates.